Hey Marseilles

-Hey Marseilles is an indie folk and chamber pop band from Seattle, Washington founded in 2006.
+Hey Marseilles is an indie folk and chamber pop band from Seattle, Washington founded in 2006 and active until 2019.

 History

 The band self-released its first album in 2008 and opened early in its career for groups such as Mt.
 St. Helens Vietnam Band and Parts & Labor.
 This album was reissued in 2010.
 A second album, Lines We Trace, arrived in 2013.
 They then met Anthony Kilhoffer, an LA-based producer and engineer in 2013.
 Kilhoffer decided to work with them in producing their third album, Hey Marseilles.
+Hey Marseilles have been on hiatus since 2019.